-The Air formations screen (hereafter referred to as the AF) provides a detailed minute by minute description of the state and condition of your air squadrons.
-The AF reports on the activities and states of all of your aircraft, even land-based aircraft that are controlled by the AI during a battle.
+The Air formations screen provides an overview and a detailed minute by minute description of the state and condition of your air squadrons.
+You can see the activities and states of all of your aircraft, even land-based aircraft that are controlled by the AI during a battle.